Setting Up Role-Based Access for Line Producers

 return AccessLevel.DENIED

-This pattern aligns with standard Python caching strategies documented at functools.lru_cache, ensuring that repeated evaluations during a single accounting cycle hit memory rather than the database.
-For relational databases, enforcing these checks at the query layer via PostgreSQL row-level security prevents bypass attempts entirely.
-Refer to the official PostgreSQL Row-Level Security documentation for policy syntax that mirrors the Python resolver logic.
+This pattern follows the standard-library caching contract documented at functools.lru_cache: repeated evaluations during a single accounting cycle hit memory rather than the database.
+Enforcing the same checks at the query layer via PostgreSQL row-level security prevents bypass attempts entirely — refer to the official PostgreSQL Row-Level Security documentation for policy syntax that mirrors the resolver’s series-prefix and agreement-ID logic.
+The immutability discipline underneath — versioned rows rather than in-place UPDATEs on posted transactions — is the same one specified in Production Schema Design.

 Emergency Override Protocols and Audit Integrity

 Production schedules rarely follow a static path.
-Weather delays, location strikes, and sudden talent availability require immediate budget reallocation.
-Emergency override protocols must allow temporary elevation of line producer permissions while maintaining an immutable audit trail.
-Bond lenders require cryptographic proof that overrides were time-bound, authorized by a designated executive producer, and automatically revoked upon resolution.
+Weather delays, location strikes, and sudden talent availability force immediate reallocation, and a line producer sometimes needs elevated authority right now.
+Override protocols must allow temporary elevation while maintaining an immutable trail: bond lenders require cryptographic proof that every override was time-bound, authorized by a designated executive producer, and automatically revoked upon resolution — never a standing privilege left switched on after the crisis passed.

 The state machine below captures the time-boxed override lifecycle enforced by the context manager: a granted elevation becomes active, then is always revoked on expiry, success, or failure, with each transition recorded to the audit log.